sarfarazunarr/python-projects/README.md

 ### Technologies Used

 - It is created with Python and google search module.

+## Project 9: Hangman Game

+_Description: This is a small game which can be won if you guess right letter. _

+### Features

+- User is easily play game..
+- This game is currently CLI Based.

+### Technologies Used

+- It is created with Python and random module.
 -
 ## How to Use This Repository

 1. **Clone the Repository:**